 Financial Services

-The financial services industry is championing machine learning for its unique ability to speed up processes with a high rate of accuracy and success.
+The financial services industry is championing machine learning for its unique ability to speed up processes with a high rate of accuracy.
 What has taken humans hours, days or even weeks to accomplish can now be executed in minutes.
-There were over 581 billion transactions processed in 2021 on card brands like American Express.
-Ensuring these transactions are more secure, American Express has embraced machine learning to detect fraud and other digital threats.
+Cards issued in the U.S. made up over 42 percent of fraud losses globally, according to a Nilson report.
+Ensuring these transactions are more secure, Visa has embraced AI and machine learning to detect fraud and other digital threats.

 Additionally, machine learning is used by lending and credit card companies to manage and predict risk.
 These computer programs take into account a loan seeker’s past credit history, along with thousands of other data points like cell phone and rent payments, to deem the risk of the lending company.
 By taking other data points into account, lenders can offer loans to a much wider array of individuals who couldn’t get loans with traditional methods.